shakir-flash/Structify-Assignment/README.md

 4. **Return Count**: After the sweep is complete, we return the total count of intersections.

+## Big O Runtime Estimation

+The algorithm's time complexity is O(N log N), where N is the number of chords.
+This estimation is due to the following:

+- Sorting the chords by their starting points has a complexity of O(N log N), which is the most time-consuming part of the algorithm.
+- Iterating through the sorted chords to count intersections involves operations that, in aggregate, contribute to a linear O(N) complexity.
+- Since sorting is the most significant operation, it dictates the overall time complexity of the algorithm.

 ## How to Run

 To run the script, you can run the ipynb or py code.
 The function is designed to operate with two arguments- 'radiants' and 'identifiers'.